Can You Make Your Refrigerator Run More Efficiently?

 Greenpeace’s contribution using environmentally friendly hydrocarbon gases

 However, in this guide we look at ways of maintaining your existing refrigerator while making it run more efficiently.
-You can do your part until the time comes to get a new one, hopefully one that has less impact on the environment or possibility a freezerless unit that uses less power.
+You can do your part until the time comes to get a new one, hopefully one that has less impact on the environment or possibly a freezerless refrigerator that uses less power.

 Quick answer